facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 In the [0.76 release blog post](/blog/2024/10/23/release-0.76-new-architecture), we shared a list of significant changes included in this version.
 In this post, we provide an overview of the New Architecture and how it shapes the future of React Native.

 The New Architecture adds full support for modern React features including [Suspense](https://react.dev/blog/2022/03/29/react-v18#new-suspense-features), [Transitions](https://react.dev/blog/2022/03/29/react-v18#new-feature-transitions), [automatic batching](https://react.dev/blog/2022/03/29/react-v18#new-feature-automatic-batching), and [`useLayoutEffect`](https://react.dev/reference/react/useLayoutEffect).
-The New Architecture also includes new [native module](/docs/next/fabric-native-components-introduction) and [native component](/docs/next/fabric-native-components-introduction) systems that let you write type-safe code with direct access to native interfaces without a bridge.
+The New Architecture also includes new [Native Module](/docs/next/fabric-native-components-introduction) and [Native Component](/docs/next/fabric-native-components-introduction) systems that let you write type-safe code with direct access to native interfaces without a bridge.

 This release is the result of a ground up rewrite of React Native we’ve been working on since 2018, and we’ve taken special care to make the New Architecture a gradual migration for most apps.
 In 2021, we created [the New Architecture Working Group](https://github.com/reactwg/react-native-new-architecture/) to collaborate with the community on ensuring a smooth upgrade experience for the entire React ecosystem.